-Upscale Malaysian & Southeast Asian fare, known for its standout chili crab and flavorful satay.
+Upscale Malaysian & Thai delights, known for killer chili crab and satay.
+A top-tier Southeast Asian spot near Union Square.

 Important Note